Laura Byrnes, APR, CPRC

 Duke Energy Corporate Communications

-The Duke Energy grants focus on “K to Career” educational and workforce development initiatives, the environment and community impact.
+The Duke Energy Foundation invests in a number of core priorities including “K to Career” educational and workforce development initiatives.

 Duke Energy Foundation

-Duke Energy employees and retirees actively contribute to their communities as volunteers and leaders with a wide variety of nonprofit organizations.
+Duke Energy employees and retirees actively contribute to their communities as volunteers and leaders at a wide variety of nonprofit organizations.
 Duke Energy is committed to building on its legacy of community service.
-For more information, visit duke-energy.com/foundation.
+For more information, visit http://www.duke-energy.com/foundation.

 CareerSource Citrus Levy Marion

-CareerSource Citrus Levy Marion is the local, business-led nonprofit that connects businesses with qualified, skilled job candidates and candidates with employment and career development opportunities.
+CareerSource Citrus Levy Marion is the local, business-led nonprofit that connects employers with qualified, skilled talent and job seekers with employment and career development opportunities.
 Last year, CareerSource CLM provided fee-free services to nearly 40,000 job seekers and more than 3,600 employers throughout the three-county area.
-CareerSource CLM operates three career centers as well as its affiliate Talent Center in partnership with the College of Central Florida.
+CareerSource CLM operates four career centers.

 CareerSource CLM is an equal opportunity employer/program.
 Auxiliary aids and services are available upon request to individuals with disabilities and in Spanish.
 All voice telephone numbers may be reached using TTY/TDD equipment via the Florida Relay Service at 711.
 For accommodations, call 800-434-5627, ext.
 7878 or email [email protected] at least three business days in advance.
 CareerSource CLM is a proud partner of the American Job Center network and member of CareerSource Florida.